Skip to content

 • Manual input errors (we’re all human, after all!).

-• System integration problems prevent proper data transfers.
+• System integration problems that prevent proper data transfers.

 • Lack of governance and frameworks.